All-Ukrainian National Congress: Organization of the congress

 The preparation of the forum took place under intense circumstances.
 There were rumors throughout the city that the Central Rada could be dispersed by military force to prevent the National Congress from being convened and Ukraine's autonomy proclaimed.
 At a meeting with the Kyiv Executive Committee, Mykhailo Hrushevsky and Dmitry Antonovich expressed the desire of Ukrainian Central Council to build their activities on a legal basis and assured that the Congress did not aim to proclaim the autonomy of Ukraine.
 At the time, they considered this case a task of the future.

 The hidden purpose of the Congress

-However, in his memoirs, Mikhaylo Hrushevsky cites some facts that reveal the "internal logic" of congressional preparation.
+However, in his memoirs, Mykhailo Hrushevsky cites some facts that reveal the "internal logic" of congressional preparation.

 The Chairman of the Central Rada noted that the initiators of the action wanted to conduct it as soon as possible in order to document the seriousness and inaccessibility of the Ukrainian social claims to the central government: